-- Splash-proof goggles will keep your eyes safe while a respirator will help protect your respiratory system.
+- Safety glasses or splash-proof goggles will keep your eyes safe while a respirator will help protect your respiratory system.

-- Wear a full-face shield when working with caustic removers, such as lye, and chemical-resistant gloves rolled over your sleeves to prevent drips from running down your arm.
+- Wear a face shield when working with caustic removers, such as lye, and chemical-resistant gloves rolled over your sleeves to prevent drips from running down your arm.

 - If you’re uncomfortable with the potential negative health effects that paint strippers can cause, consider hiring someone to do the work.

 You may notice that some paint removers are labeled “non-methylene.”
 Methylene chloride is a hazardous chemical that has been connected to cancer, heart attacks and other serious health issues.

 In 2019, the FDA enacted a ban on products for consumers that contain methylene chloride.
 If you have older products that contain methylene chloride, dispose of them properly.
 Do not use them for your projects.